mwerezak/NaturalProcreation/README.md

 This was just a personal mod, I don't expect too many people will care for it, but I figured I might as well publish it in case anyone else out there wants this.

+## Installation
+Copy the NaturalProcreations folder into your BepInEx/plugins directory.

 ## What it does
 Technically it modifies all factions, but only the Iron Teeth will be affected.
 What it does is: